Table of Contents

 Investigations of Iron Deficiency Anemia

-Diagnosis of iron-deficiency anemia is made on the basis of demonstration of microcytic hypochromic anemia, reduced body/serum iron, anisocytosis, and poikilocytosis.
-Hemoglobin in severe cases of IDA might be as low as 3—4 g/dL.
-The following investigations are significant in making.
+IDA is diagnosed on the basis of microcytic hypochromic anemia, reduced body/serum iron, anisocytosis, and poikilocytosis.
+In severe cases, hemoglobin might be as low as 3–4 g/dL.

 The following investigations are significant in making a diagnosis:

 Differential Diagnosis of Iron Deficiency Anemia